sebsto/mcpserverkit/README.md

 - **MCPToolProtocol**: Generic protocol defining the interface for MCP tools with associated Input and Output types
 - **MCPTool**: A default abstraction for defining tools with schemas and handlers, supporting type-safe input and output
-- **MCPServer**: Manages server lifecycle and communication
+- **MCPServer**: Unified server implementation that supports both homogeneous and heterogeneous tools
 - **MCPServerError**: Standardized error handling for MCP servers
 - **JSONBasedMCPTool**: Protocol for tools that work with JSON-based input/output
-- **JSONBasedMCPServer**: Server implementation that supports tools with different input/output types

 ### Benefits